-LP: We are lucky to work in an industry which is a lot more open about this sort of thing, and also for a company that places value on creating a supportive environment.
-I think there are definitely people who work in jobs where they couldn’t put their hand up about whatever their issue or illness might be.
+LP: We are lucky to work in an industry that is a lot more open about this sort of thing, and also for a company that places value on creating a supportive environment.
+I think there are definitely people who work in jobs where they couldn’t put their hands up about whatever their issue or illness might be.
 We’ve talked about a few in particular like bipolar, depression, and anxiety but there are so many.

 AS: I guess we work in an industry that supports and helps raise awareness for these illnesses so it would be quite hypocritical if it weren’t also accepting.